MS Word Citation Practice Page:

 Answer

-Copy and paste this paragraph to a Word document, and practice inserting citations to the paragraph:
+Step 1: Copy and paste the following paragraph to a Word document.

 Strategies for Teaching About Trauma to Graduate Social Work Students